- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 A cost transfer is considered untimely when it is not processed within three accounting periods of the initial charge.
 Further documentation and approvals are required if the transfer is untimely.

 Extensive use of cost transfers may call into question a project’s accounting process, therefore timely review of statements and prompt execution of cost transfers is critical.
-Research Costing Compliance (RCC) monitors monthly cost transfers to ensure compliance and to coordinate corrective action if necessary.
+The Office of Post-Award Administration (OPAA) monitors monthly cost transfers to ensure compliance and to coordinate corrective action if necessary.

 This procedure describes cost transfers, the process for executing payroll and non-payroll cost transfers, approval process for cost transfers based on the timeliness of the transfer as compared to the initial charge, documentation and record retention standards.